rumenmitov/macroeconomics/pages/Chapter 1 - The Science of Macroeconomics.md

 	- an assumption that prices adjust sluggishly to supply and demand
 	- this occurs in the *short run*
 	- e.g. magazines changing prices every 3 to 4 years
+- **monetary policy** #definition
+	- the process through which the central bank controls the money supply and the interest rates in the economy
+- **federal funds rate** #definition
+	- the interest rate which banks can borrow and lend in the federal reserve system
 - ## Example of a Model
 	- Competitive (buyers and sellers are *price-takers*) car market
 	- *Demand equation*: $Q_d = D(P, Y)$